• Skip to main content

 • handful spinach

-• 3 tbsp dairy-free pesto
+• 3 tablespoon dairy-free pesto

 • 300 g lasagne sheets (check they are egg-free)